 - 9. Create an empty GameObject and call it LightingRig.
-This Game Object will hold all of our lights, so we can keep them organized. - 10.
-In the Hierarchy panel, click-and-drag the hallwayLight instance onto the LightingRig Game Object.
-This makes the light a child of the rig, and we see that familiar gray arrow appear indicating a parent/child relationship. - 11.
-Move the light to the top-right corner of the hallway model.
+This GameObject will hold all of our lights, so we can keep them organized.
+Move the lighting rig to x:0 y:0 z:-25. - 10.
+In the Hierarchy panel, click-and-drag the hallwayLight instance onto the LightingRig GameObject.
+This makes the light a child of the rig, and we see that familiar gray arrow appear indicating a parent/child relationship.